 It’s probably fair to say that travelling by train is one of the safest ways to get around.
 That said, while major incidents on trains are relatively rare, accidents on trains and in train stations do still happen.
-If you have been injured on a train, on a platform or within the station and the accident was caused by somebody else’s negligence, it’s possible you could be compensated.
+If you have been injured on a train, on a platform or within the station and the accident was caused by someone else’s negligence, it’s possible you could be compensated.
 Our article about train accident claims will show you the sorts of incidents that might lead to a claim and what any compensation payment could cover.

 To help you understand your options, we can provide a no-obligation consultation over the phone.
 One of our specialists will answer your questions and offer free legal advice after assessing how your train accident happened.
 One of our personal injury solicitors may agree to help you claim using our No Win, No Fee service if your case is sufficiently strong.
 If they do, you’ll only pay legal fees if compensation is awarded.